barnabyw/revenues/README.md

   - Input and results folder paths.
   - List of files and years to process.
   - Hourly storage durations to evaluate.

+## Next steps
+- An improvement could be to save new results centrally to a database that contains previous runs

 # Full startup intructions